hashicorp/terraform-provider-azurerm/website/docs/r/private_dns_resolver_outbound_endpoint.html.markdown

 * `name` - (Required) Specifies the name which should be used for this Private DNS Resolver Outbound Endpoint.
 Changing this forces a new Private DNS Resolver Outbound Endpoint to be created.

-* `private_dns_resolver_private_dns_resolver_id` - (Required) Specifies the ID of the Private DNS Resolver Outbound Endpoint.
+* `private_dns_resolver_id` - (Required) Specifies the ID of the Private DNS Resolver Outbound Endpoint.
 Changing this forces a new Private DNS Resolver Outbound Endpoint to be created.

 * `location` - (Required) Specifies the Azure Region where the Private DNS Resolver Outbound Endpoint should exist.
 Changing this forces a new Private DNS Resolver Outbound Endpoint to be created.